IIC Finalists Named in Latin America, Asia, Europe and Africa

 IIC is the flagship program of the MIT Initiative on the Digital Economy (IDE).
 Earlier this month, 12 finalists from Latin America were announced [read more about them here], followed by 12 from Asia, and 12 more from Europe.
 African finalists were announced Aug.
 9, followed by North American regional finalists to be on announced August 16.
-[Read more about the African finalists here.]
+[Read more about the African finalists here and here.]

 Erik Brynjolfsson, Director of the IDE, said that inclusive innovation can ultimately lead to “more wealth, better health, and widely held prosperity.”

 During this first round of the challenge, the 12 regional finalists in four categories will attend celebration events in their home continents, where four regional winners will be named.
 The categories are: Skills Development and Opportunity Matching; Financial Inclusion; Income Growth and Job Creation; and Technology Access.
 The competitors are judged on vision, impact, participation, and scalability.